khonsazulfa/Social-Network-Analysis/Case-Study.md

 ## Research Question:

 1. What institutions in national, provincial, and city and regency level are responsible in flood risk management in Ciliwung River Basin?
-2. What is the most powerful regulation to handle flood risk in Ciliwung River Basin
+2. What is the most powerful program and regulation to handle flood risk in Ciliwung River Basin

 ## Data collection method

-1. Casual interviews to stakeholders handling flood risk in Jakarta
+1. Casual interviews to stakeholders handling flood risk in upstream, midstream and downstream of Ciliwung River Basin
-2. Desk study of the national and local policies related to flood risk
+2. Desk study of the national and local policies related to flood risk in Ciliwung River Basin

 ## Data analysis